DerrickC1911/Cyber-Security-Boot-Camp/README.md

 - Update the **hosts** file to include...

 #[webservers]
-- Web 1 private ip
+- Web 1 private ip.5 ansible_python_interpreter=/usr/bin/python3
-  private ip.5 ansible_python_interpreter=/usr/bin/python3
-- Web 2 private ip
+- Web 2 private ip.7 ansible_python_interpreter=/usr/bin/python3
-  private ip.7 ansible_python_interpreter=/usr/bin/python3

 #[elk]
-  private ip.4 ansible_python_interpreter=/usr/bin/python3
+- private ip.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to **Web 1 and Web 2** to check that the installation worked as expected.
-Config and playbook file should be copied over to the webserver machines.
+After running the playbooks (install-filebeat-playbook and install-metricbeat-playbook) navigate to **Web 1 and Web 2** 'via ssh' to check that the installation worked as expected.
+Config and playbook files should be copied over to the webserver machines.

 Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Metric Where do you copy it?